BookStackApp/website/content/blog/bookstack-release-v22-09.md

 ### Auto Link Updating

-Making use of our new reference indexing system, as detailed above, BookStack will now auto-update internal page links to shelves, books, chapter and other pages when those items experience a change in URL.
+Making use of our new reference indexing system, as detailed above, BookStack will now auto-update internal page links to shelves, books, chapters and other pages when those items experience a change in URL.

 BookStack already had a system to handle some changes, it would attempt to find pages using